-This is a documentary project where I met young refugees and asylum-seekers via the Refugee Council, and documented their everyday experiences – from playing cricket to a journey to the Royal Courts of Justice. my work aims to allow people a glimpse of these kids’ lives, and in part the isolation they experience – from their family and here in the UK.
+During this project I met young refugees and asylum-seekers via the Refugee Council, and documented their everyday experiences – from playing cricket, to a journey to the Royal Courts of Justice to defend their claim to be under the age of 18.
+My work aims to allow people a glimpse of these young people’s lives – the isolation and challenges they experience in their daily lives here in the UK.

 ‘every year thousands of unaccompanied children who claim asylum in the UK have their age disputed by the Home Office and some local authorities and are treated as adults.